Jonathan Haagensen

-Jonathan Haagensen Cerqueira (born February 23, 1983) is a Brazilian actor, model, and singer.
+Jonathan Haagensen is a Brazilian actor, model, and singer.

 Life and career

-A resident of the Vidigal community since his birth, he has Norwegian ancestry from his father, who has not seen since he was six years old.
+A resident of the Vidigal community since birth, Haagensen has Norwegian ancestry from his father, whom he has not seen since he was six years old.
 "I never knew anything about my father.
-I only know that he lives in Vitória, the capital city of the state of Espírito Santo," he says.
+I only know that he lives in Vitória, the capital city of the state of Espírito Santo," he has said.

-Haagensen appeared in the film City of God, by Fernando Meireles and Kátia Lund, as did his brother, Phellipe Haagensen, also an actor.
-He was discovered in the Vidigal's theatrical company Nós do Morro.
+He appeared in the film City of God, directed by Fernando Meireles and Kátia Lund, alongside his brother, Phellipe Haagensen, who is also an actor.
+Haagensen was discovered in Vidigal's theatrical company Nós do Morro.

-He has participated, as a model, in the Fashion Rio event, campaigning for Dolce & Gabbana and worked in promotional events for the NBA.
-He participated in the reality show A Fazenda, from TV Record.
+In addition to acting, he has worked as a model, participating in the Fashion Rio event, campaigning for Dolce & Gabbana, and working in promotional events for the NBA.
+He also took part in the reality show A Fazenda, broadcast by TV Record.

-Haagensen portrayed Dodo in Da Cor do Pecado and Cláudio in Paraíso Tropical.
+His television roles include portraying Dodo in Da Cor do Pecado and Cláudio in Paraíso Tropical.

 He is also member of the hip hop music group Melanina Carioca composed of members of "Nós do Morro".

 Filmography (partial)

-The director's name is listed in parenthesis.
+The director's name is listed in parentheses.